Texas Security Deposit Returns and Deductions

 • Other charges as outlined in the lease

-Most states, such as Texas, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable.
+Most states, including Texas, do not have a legal limit on how much a landlord can charge for damages except that the charges must be reasonable and reflect actual landlord expenses.

 If a tenant breaches the lease by ending the lease term early, and they find a replacement tenant satisfactory to the landlord, the landlord can only make the following deductions as a result of the change in tenant: